vanilla-extracts/writing-website/src/blog/keyboard-received.md

 without a dedicated GPU, even if the 7640U GPU cores are pretty advanced *for APUs*.

-It would be the first video game I play in literall *years* I haven't touched my last game (KSP) since 2021.
+It would be the first video game I play in literal *years* I haven't touched my last game (KSP) since 2021.